typelevel/frameless/docs/src/main/tut/GettingStarted.md

 priceInfo.show(2).run()
 ```

-We see here that the order of the fields doesn't matter as long as the
+We see that the order of the fields does not matter as long as the
 names and the corresponding types agree.
 However, if we make a mistake in
 any of the names and/or their types, then we get a compilation error.